lizziehv/tiny-search-engine/README.md

 GitHub username: lizziehv

 To build, run `make`.
+To test crawler, run `make test` from crawler directory.

 To clean up, run `make clean`.

-*Please replace this text with any comments you have about the overall assignment.
-Please supply a README for each subdirectory..*
+See [./crawler/README.md](./crawler/README.md) for information on crawler.